 The future of the cloud today: the example of the Schneider Electric EcoStruxure IoT platform

-To make this transformational future cloud model in the business sense more tangible it suffices to look at an example of today, in the Internet of Things and smart building, grid and industry space: France-based energy management and automation expert Schneider Electric.
+To make this transformational future cloud model in the business sense more tangible it suffices to look at an example of today, in smart buildings, smart cities, smart grid and Industrial Internet space: France-based energy management and automation expert Schneider Electric.

 Schneider Electric operates a platform, which it called the EcoStruxure Platform, and is the end-to-end Internet of Things technology backbone of the company.
 It offers a set of technological capacities that enable to connect the three layers of innovation in IoT-enabled solutions as Schneider Electric puts it.

-EcoStruxure bridges the IT (Information Technology) and OT (Operational Technology) gap, which is essential in the Industrial Internet of Things.
-The architecture and platform enables the delivery of IoT-enabled solutions at scale and faster for buildings, grids, the industry and data centers.
+EcoStruxure bridges the IT and OT gap, which is essential in the Industrial Internet of Things and Industry 4.0.
+The architecture and platform enables the delivery of IoT-enabled solutions at scale and faster for smart buildings, grids, the industry and data centers.
 EcoStruxure uses Microsoft’s Azure as the cloud backbone to deliver its digital services, analytics and so forth.

 Yet, as the platform provides its users with digital services that connect the equipment and software to the cloud, using IoT technology, it is an example of what we mean with this future of the cloud as IDC forecasts it.